Fazendaaa/Succubus/docs/README.md

 [![English README](https://img.shields.io/badge/Language-EN-blue.svg?longCache=true&style=for-the-badge)](https://github.com/Fazendaaa/Succubus/blob/master/docs/README.md)
 [![Portuguese README](https://img.shields.io/badge/Linguagem-PT-green.svg?longCache=true&style=for-the-badge)](https://github.com/Fazendaaa/Succubus/blob/master/docs/README.pt.md)

+- *"Are you tired of breaking projects after some OS update?"*
+- *"Are you pissed of builds breaking due to the lack of listing dependencies?"*
+- *"Are you sleep deprived because someone forgot to tell/document how to configure the project?"*

+**Succubus can help you out!!!**

 ## What is it?

 - Succubus uses a project driven approach to handle software development through a "Broker Model", making it clear and enforcing the rules to each and every project that it handles it.